tlamedia/gtm-kit/readme.txt

 * Added the filter 'gtmkit_datalayer_script', which allows you to filter the datalayer script.

 Bugfixes:
+* Billing state and shipping stat was not included in the customer data on the 'purchase' event.

 Other:
 * Tested up to WordPress 6.4